nsando84/Easy-Budget/README.md

-  ### The task was to create a budget application for a user that will work offline.
+  ### The task was to create a budget application that will also work offline.

-  ## using Service Worker, Indexed Db, Mongoose, & Express.
+  ## Technology used: Service Worker, Indexed Db, Mongoose, & Express.

  #### Try it out here jsdkljfklsdjfklsjfljks